 Change Text Size A A A

-The two most important safety measures when you encounter fog are to slow down and turn on your low-beam headlights.
+The two most important safety measures when you driving in fog are to slow down and turn on your low-beam headlights.
 By reducing speed, you increase available reaction time.
-And driving with your low-beam headlights on helps you to see the roadway more clearly and makes you more visible to other vehicles.
+And driving with your low-beam headlights on helps you to see the roadway more clearly and increases your visibility.

 Additional tips for driving in fog